 Just four miles east of the historic center in Lisbon is the cute neighborhood of Belem.
 You could easily spend a full day here, but we only have 3 days in Lisbon.
 So here are the top cool things to choose from in Belem.
 First, you can’t leave without at least walking up to the famous Tower of Belem.
 Second, walking through the Belem Cultural Center and consider popping into their Museum of Modern Contemporary Art.
 Third, check out the Museum of Art, Architecture, and Technology (MAAT) and the Jeronimos Monastery (close to each other).
 Lastly, rent one of the many bikes laying around to ride down the Tagus River and visit the many nearby beautiful ports from Belem towards the city center.

 Food Tasting + Lisbon Walking Tour Combo

 Portuguese cuisine is surprisingly distinct from Spain and other Mediterranean destinations.
 The country is popular for its seafood (especially 1,000+ ways to cook bacalao) and is influenced by its former colonies, its Atlantic coast, and trade.
-Popular flavors include: garlic, bay leaf, parsley, olive oil.
-With little knowledge of the local cuisine or what to order when I went out, I decided to discover more of the unique Portuguese cuisine by venturing on a cultural food tour: 16 Tastings Food Tour with Suck My Cod.
-We stopped by different spots and tried an array from cuisines from flaming chorizo to Mozambique dishes to local beverages to dessert delicacies coupled with an array of delicious cheese and wine.
+Popular flavors include garlic, bay leaf, parsley, olive oil.
+With little knowledge of the local cuisine or what to order when I went out, I decided to discover more of the unique Portuguese cuisine by venturing on a cultural food tour: 16 Tastings Food Tour with Oh My Cod.
+We stopped by different spots and tried an array of cuisines from flaming chorizo to Mozambique dishes to local beverages to dessert delicacies coupled with an array of delicious cheese and wine.
 This is one of the easiest ways to immerse yourself in the local culture while learning about its history from a unique angle: through food!

 Night Time Fado at Tasca do Chico (Barrio Alto)